deepin-community/ceph/src/spdk/dpdk/doc/guides/nics/octeontx.rst

 Refer to the document :ref:`compiling and testing a PMD for a NIC <pmd_build_and_test>` for details.

-To compile the OCTEONTX PMD for Linux arm64 gcc target, run the following ``make`` command:
+To compile the OCTEON TX PMD for Linux arm64 gcc target, run the following ``make`` command:

 .. code-block:: console

    cd <DPDK-source-directory>
-   make config T=arm64-thunderx-linuxapp-gcc install
+   make config T=arm64-thunderx-linux-gcc install

 #.
 Running testpmd: